jealouscloud/noaha.org/content/blog/tier-iii.md

 # Domain Definitions

 A common understanding of a domain paves the way for structured work.
-A domain should be defined with as many of these properties fleshed out as possible.
+A domain should be defined with as many of these properties fleshed out as is reasonably possible.

 - Name / identity
 - Terms, properties, lingo